 A safe software deployment process should be integrated with the organization’s SDLC, quality program, risk tolerance, and understanding of the customer’s environment and operations.
 By adopting a systems-thinking approach, the agencies reason, teams may reduce the likelihood of their deployment process operating outside the boundaries of safety.

-Jasmine Noel, senior product marketing manager for ReversingLabs, said that CISA’s guidance highlights that risk assessment during the release phase should be part of "security in every stage."
+Jasmine Noel, senior product marketing manager for ReversingLabs, said that CISA’s guidance highlights that risk assessment should be part of "security in every stage."

 "With billions in customer revenue at stake, the metrics, processes and tooling that built up around a 'move fast and break things' culture must change to support a 'rapidly deliver safe software' approach, and that requires strong leadership and a solid framework."